muramrr/roove/README.md

 *ViewModel* shoudn't contain any android imports, except androidx.lifecycle.

 *Log* classes in ViewModels for debug purposes only.
-I'll remove them in the release version.
+They will be deleted after release.

 MVVM pattern implementation in this project: